c0de111/inki/README.md

 </p>

 <p align="center">
-  <i>7.5" version of inki displaying temperature reading of a sensor from the ccu-historian home automation system over the last 24 hours.
+  <i>7.5" version displaying temperature reading of a sensor from the ccu-historian home automation system over the last 24 hours.
 </i>
 <!-- <i>Click the image to view video.</i> -->
 </p>